 Bob became CEO of PBLWorks on June 1, 2015.
-Before taking the helm at PBLWorks, he was the co-founder of Envision Education and served as its CEO and Chief of Innovation until 2015.
+Before taking the helm at PBLWorks, he was the co-founder of Envision Education and served as its CEO and Chief of Innovation.
 Under Bob’s leadership, Envision Education put into practice a highly successful redesign model that has opened a path to college and college retention for underserved urban students at Envision’s three Bay Area arts and technology high schools.

 Bob also launched Envision Learning Partners.
 Envision Learning Partners fulfills the original promise of charter schools to serve as demonstration sites for innovative educational practices to transform the broader public school system.
-Envision Learning Partners works with schools, districts and networks of schools across the country as they adopt the Envision Schools College and Career Ready Student Performance Assessment System.
+Envision Learning Partners works with schools, districts and networks across the country as they adopt the Envision Schools College and Career Ready Student Performance Assessment System.

-He is recognized nationally as a leader in high school redesign, Project Based Learning, 21st century skills education, and performance assessment.
+Bob is recognized nationally as a leader in high school redesign, Project Based Learning, 21st century skills education, and performance assessment.
 The William and Flora Hewlett Foundation has recognized Bob as a Senior Deeper Learning Fellow.
-He is the author of Transforming Schools: Using Project-Based Learning, Performance Assessment and Common Core Standards, recently published by Jossey-Bass Wiley.
+He is the author of Transforming Schools: Using Project-Based Learning, Performance Assessment and Common Core Standards, published by Jossey-Bass Wiley.

 Bob was the first in his family to receive a four-year college degree, obtaining a BA from St. Mary’s College and an MA in education from San Francisco State University.
-When he is not spending time with his family San Rafael, CA, he is stand-up paddling, riding his bike, and playing rugby.
+When he is not spending time with his family in San Rafael, CA, he is stand-up paddling, riding his bike, and playing rugby.